 Point Robinson on Maury Island

-Overlooking the East Passage of Maury Island is historic lighthouse and two keepers quarters.
+Overlooking the East Passage of Maury Island is a historic lighthouse and two keepers quarters.
 The keepers homes that sleep 6 and 8 are available for rent all year round on VRBO.com.

 You’ll share the beach and the 10-acre park with no responsibility of watching for ships.
 The park includes walking trails, picnic tables, and dramatic views of the East Passage, Tacoma, and Mount Rainier.